-Self-assessment of the entity's audit methodology, ethics and quality assurance system; internal monitoring of the effectiveness of the internal procedures and of the quality of the audit files.
-This is performed by each entity on an annual basis and constitutes the basis for the completion of the self-assessment;
+self-assessment of the entity's audit methodology, ethics and quality assurance system; internal monitoring of the effectiveness of the internal procedures and of the quality of the audit files.
+This is performed by each entity on an annual basis and constitutes the basis for the completion of the selfassessment;

-- Mazars international inspections: these are undertaken by experienced reviewers from other member entities within the organisation, generally every 3 years, and they aim to take an independent view on the results of the self-assessments and the internal monitoring whilst helping to spread best practices; - External inspections: entities are periodically subject to reviews by the audit regulators or other relevant bodies in their jurisdictions.
+- Mazars international inspections: these are undertaken by experienced reviewers from other member entities within the organisation, generally every three years, and they aim to take an independent view on the results of the selfassessments and the internal monitoring whilst helping to spread best practices; and - external inspections: entities are periodically subject to reviews by the audit regulators or other relevant bodies in their jurisdictions.
 Results of such reviews are communicated to the global Mazars QCC.